senthil4321/meta-srk/README.md

 ### Build Time Information

-The test script now includes comprehensive build time checking:
+The test script now includes comprehensive build time checking with **detailed output**:

-- **Kernel Build Time**: Shows when the Linux kernel was compiled
+- **Kernel Build Time**: Shows when the Linux kernel was compiled (e.g., "Tue Mar 19 16:42:51 UTC 2024")
 - **System Timestamp**: Displays the build timestamp from system files
-- **System Uptime**: Indicates how long the system has been running
+- **System Uptime**: Indicates how long the system has been running (e.g., "2 days, 3:45")
 - **Build Version**: Shows complete system version information
+- **BusyBox Version**: Displays the exact BusyBox version installed

 This information is crucial for:
 - Verifying the freshness of the build